mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

 **_Did you hear a self critical voice in your head throughout the process of learning during this sprint?
 What did it say to you?
 Do you believe what it said?_**

-   Absolutely!
+   Absolutely!!
 Not all the time, but definitely on Wednesday when I spent so long trying to solve one problem.
 The voice basically told me that I should know how to do this, in a very unkind way (kind of like _you're an idiot, you literally did this exact step already yesterday_).
 Once I had resolved the problem, I felt a whole lot better.